What is the new IL child support calculator and how does it work?

 The incomes of both parties;

-The number of overnights the children spend with each parent;
+The number of overnights the children spends with each parent;

 Who takes the child(ren) as a tax deduction;